gianniprocida/kafka-based-compensation-processing-system/README.md

 Replace `<web-service-ip>` with the IP address of the webservice pod.
 Check the logs of the `webservice` pod and look for a 201 response to confirm that the messages were successfully published to the topic.

-## Run the consumer-compensation pod
+## Run the compensation-rates-consumer pod

-Navigate to the `consumer-compensation` directory and run the following command to build a Docker image named `consumer-compensation` using the Dockerfile in the current directory:
+Navigate to the `compensation-rates-consumer` directory and run the following command to build a Docker image named `compensation-rates-consumer` using the Dockerfile in the current directory:

 ```